 Line 1 of Form 4835 is where you'd report any such income you receive from the production of grains, livestock, produce or other crops.
 Other types of income you'd report on Form 4835 include:

-Once you calculate your gross farm rental income, you'll transfer that amount to line 42 of Schedule E.
+Once you calculate your gross farm rental income, you'll transfer that amount to Schedule E.

 You can reduce you farm rental income with expenses that you pay in the year that you pay them including:

 As with most businesses, any expenses that can be reasonably attributed to your farm rental business are allowable expenses.
 You'll deduct your total expenses from your total farm rental income to determine your net taxable income, or loss, from the business.
-This amount appears on line 40 of your Schedule E.
+This amount appears on your Schedule E.

 Schedule E and Form 1040